plmrlnsnts/http-extended/README.md

 #### withBody(string|array $key, $value = null)

-Assigns a valye to the "request body".
+Assigns a value to the "request body".
 This method can accept a `key-value` pair or an `array`.
 It also supports "dot" notation.

 ```php
 Http::withBody('firstName', 'Johnny');